R8bert/WhiteSHW/README.md

 > **Note for snaps:** To use these icons with snaps, copy the application's `.desktop` file from `/var/lib/snapd/desktop/applications/name-of-the-snap-application.desktop` to `$HOME/.local/share/applications/`.
 Then, edit the file with a text editor and change the `Icon=` field to `Icon=name-of-the-icon.svg`.

-> For more information, run: `./install.sh --help`

----

 ---

 ## Credits